Pouya2077/Job-Goblin/README.md

-Job-Goblin
+Job Goblin
 ==========

 > **Find jobs without a single click!**
 >
-> Job Goblin **routinely fetches jobs** from third party REST APIs for you.
+> Job Goblin **routinely fetches jobs** from third-party REST APIs for you.
 Enter your job preferences and let **Job Goblin find your dream job!**

 **Configurable Settings**

 - Fetching schedule
-- Search parameters
+- Fetching parameters
-- Database maintenance parameters
+- Database clean-up/maintenance parameters
 - Emailing parameters

-Parameters include: api name, job title, company, location, and number of jobs.
+Parameters (per fetch) include: API name, job title, company, location, and number of jobs.

 ---------
 ### About

-While **searching for internships** as a computer science student at UBC I found it increasingly annoying that most positions had dozens, or even **hundreds of applicants, within hours of coming out**.
+While **searching for internships** as a computer science student at UBC, I found it increasingly annoying that most positions had dozens or even **hundreds of applicants within hours of release**.
 I thought that if I had a system to **notify** myself quickly **about new job postings** it would be incredibly useful.

 Eventually this idea evolved into creating a program that would query internships from job boards, store their important data, and send me email notifications about them.
-I also wanted this project to **strengthen my system design skills.**
+I also wanted to build a project that would **strengthen my system design skills.**

 Originally, I started this project using Node.js, TypeScript, and React.
-I found that this tech stack was overbearing and unnecessary for this project.
+I found that this tech stack was overbearing and unnecessary.
 Instead I could build scripts that can be run routinely on a schedule I provide.
-Thus, I restarted and created this program purely in **Python, manipulating GitHub Actions to run my scripts on GitHub's servers.**
+Thus, I restarted and created Job Goblin purely in **Python, using GitHub Actions to run my scripts and Supabase to store job data.**

 **[Here is what I learned from this project](#what-i-learned)**